p2p-ld/sciop/docs/develop/contributing.md

 # Contributing

 We welcome contributions of all kinds to Sciop including code contributions, typo fixes and documentation updates.
+This page outlines
-This page will help you get started contributing to Sciop.
+the development setups that will allow you to contribute.

 <!-- is there a coc? what types of contributions are invited? -->